nkernis/blog.noahkernis.com/content/posts/itp/fall_2019/intro_phys_comp/simple_application_for_switches_and_LED_circuits/index.md

 **Important lesson #1**: When using the cheap wires that come with breadboards, test them for continuity

-It took me forty minutes to realize that issue was not my wiring, but rather it was a single, evil wire.
+It took me forty minutes to realize that the issue was not my wiring, but rather it was a single, evil wire.
 I have provided a photo of this evil wire so I can be reminded of this lesson.

 {{< figure src="img/01_evil_wire.JPG" alt="short, orange wire on table. up close" caption="[ Evil Wire ]" >}}